Light Seeking/Avoiding Sensor

 We use a boolean argument to denote if we're in light avoid mode because in light avoid mode the robot will move backwards if the light values sensed by the senors is similar where as the robot will move forwards during this condition in light seek mode.

 Mode of Operation

 The code allows you to operate MIPR in light avoider, seek or radio controlled mode.
 In order to change the modes turn MIPR on and connect to it using Serial Monitor from Arduino IDE.
 Once the Serial Monitor is opened type O and press enter (This must be upper case).
 Serial monitor will ask you which mode you want, type the below number and press enter for the desired mode;

 The Robot in Action

-Remember to change the baud rate on line 24 to 9600 if you don't use the Bluetooth module to program the robot and to change the boolean variable OdoMod_Installed to false on line 10 if you don't have the odometry module attached.
+Remember to change the baud rate on line 24 to 9600 if you don't use the Bluetooth module to program the robot and to change the boolean variable OdoMod_Installed to true if you have the odometry module attached.

 We now have a robot that can do something! it will either follow or avoid light and it will transmit odometry data at the same time.
 The odometry data is a little jerky at the moment and only updates once every wheel revolution however, over the next few tutorials we will improve on this.
 The robot also responds to Bluetooth commands that will allow us to remote control it and restart it in different modes.
 Next we will expand this board by adding a sensor that will detect objects.
 Almost all tutorials like this on the internet use Ultra Sonic sensors, these sensors are inaccurate and will hang your code for around 30mS.
 This delay is unacceptable for a real time system such as a robot.
 To overcome these challenges we will be using an Infrared Time of Flight sensor that will be more accurate and have faster response times.
 We will then write some code to give MIPR obstacle avoidance abilities.